f5devcentral/f5-professional-services/README.md

 Solutions, examples and tools developed by F5 Professional Services team.

 ## Examples
-The examples folder has common solutions for different F5 portfolio.
-Use these solutions as a reference for your own or extend them for a particular use case.
+The examples folder has common examples and solutions for different products of the F5 portfolio.
+Use them as a reference for your own or extend them for a particular use case.

 | Example                                         | Description |